R. C. Sproul Jr.: Publishing

 Sproul has written twelve books, including When You Rise Up: A Covenantal Approach to Homeschooling, Bound for Glory, Biblical Economics, Almighty Over All, Eternity in Our Hearts, and Tearing Down Strongholds.
 He has edited four books, including After Darkness Light: Distinctives of Reformed Theology, and contributed to several others.
 He was a regular columnist for World magazine, Homeschooling Today magazine and the Covenant Syndicate.
+He was featured in the film BIRTH CONTROL: How Did We Get Here? which was runner-up to the Best Sanctity of Life film in the 2013 San Antonio Independent Christian Film Festival organized by Doug Phillips.

 For eleven years he was the editor of Tabletalk magazine, a publication of Ligonier Ministries.

 In Almighty Over All Sproul takes the position that God created man to have an object worthy of his wrath: "God is as delighted with his wrath as he is with all of his attributes...
-What I’ll do is create something worthy of my wrath, something on which I can exhibit the glory of my wrath" (p 52).
-Sproul goes on to state that God is the author/creator of sin: "I am not accusing God of sinning; I am suggesting that He created sin" (p 54).
+What I’ll do is create something worthy of my wrath, something on which I can exhibit the glory of my wrath" (p.
+52).
+Sproul goes on to state that God is the author/creator of sin: "I am not accusing God of sinning; I am suggesting that He created sin" (p.
+54).